linz/nz-buildings/db/docs/source/introduction.rst

 Description
 ---------------------------

 This dataset consists of building outlines within mainland New Zealand.
 This is not a complete set and will be added to as new imagery becomes available.
-Current coverage includes areas in Northland, Waikato, Hawke’s Bay, Manawatu-Whanganui, Tasman, West Coast, Marlborough, Canterbury and Otago (See coverage maps for more detail).
+Current coverage includes areas in Northland, Auckland, Waikato, Hawke’s Bay, Manawatu-Whanganui, Wellington, Tasman, West Coast, Marlborough, Canterbury, Southland and Otago (See coverage maps below for more detail).

 This dataset includes the spatial coverage of building outlines using remotely sensed information.
 A building outline is a 2D representation of the roof outline of buildings which have been classified from remotely sensed information using a combination of automated and manual processes to extract and orthogonalise building roof outlines.
-Structures greater than or equal to 10 square meters are captured in this dataset.
-Each building polygon represents a building outline and this may include spaces such as decks, garages and porches.
+Structures greater than or equal to 10 square meters are captured in this dataset, with exception in National Parks, Conservation Areas, and Wildlife Areas.
+Each building polygon represents a building outline and this may include spaces such as garages and large sheds.
 The building outlines represented in this dataset should not be confused with *building footprints*, which are 2D representations of where a building touches the ground.

 .. figure:: _static/footprint.png
    :scale: 100 %